 How to Change Decimal Places on hp10bii Calculator

-The most frequent of those queries are how to change decimal places on the HP10ii calculator.
+The most frequent of those queries is how to change decimal places on the HP10ii calculator.
 So to help all those people struggling with this issue along with the other commonly faced issues with using this financial calculator.

 So let’s first look at the method to change the decimal places in this calculator.